Historical Religious Buildings Walking Tour (Self Guided), Salzburg

 Take a downward trip to the crypt – there is as much underground as above.

-Worth attending a Sunday mass at 10am, as you get a full orchestra and chorus.
+It is also worth attending a Sunday mass at 10 am, as you get a full orchestra and chorus.

 2) St. Peter's Abbey and Cemetery (must see)

-During Wolfgang's early years in Salzburg, Abbot Dominikus Hagenauer administrated St. Peter's church and monastery.
-Hagenauer celebrated his first mass here in October 1769, and Mozart composed the Dominikus Mass, KV 66 for this festive occasion.
-Hagenauer wrote in his diary, "Music for the Mass composed by Wolfgang Mozart, 14 years of age, which in every one's opinion was most elegant.
+During his early years in Salzburg, Wolfgang Amadeus Mozart composed the Dominikus Mass for Saint Peter's Abbot Dominikus Hagenauer, in 1769.
+Hagenauer wrote in his diary: "Music for the Mass composed by Wolfgang Mozart, 14 years of age, was in every one's opinion most elegant.
 Wolfgang Mozart played on the great organ for half an hour to the astonishment of all."
-The youngster would soon venture out to conquer the musical world; however, he specifically returned to St. Peter's fourteen years later, in October 1783, to conduct a performance of his monumental "Mass in C minor".
-Though it was the sole performance during his lifetime, the Salzburg Festival now performs the mass here every summer.
+The composer returned to Saint Peter's in 1783 to conduct his "Mass in C minor," which is now performed at the Salzburg Festival each summer.

 Why You Should Visit:

-Everything is free to visit except for the catacombs which cost not very much at all.
+Everything here is free to visit except for the catacombs which cost a modest fee.

 3) Franziskanerkirche (Franciscan Church) (must see)

-While the inside is beautiful with angelic carvings, beautiful paintings, masterpiece reliefs, and great stained glass, it is the vaulted ceiling, rich in lattice patterns, and the soaring delicate columns, that make this one of Salzburg must-see destinations.
-A grand organ is splendidly placed in an elevated position, and the church is quite enthusiastic about its musical Masses (Sundays at 9am) which frequently feature some of Mozart's compositions.
-With some luck, you can attend a formal organ concert or listen to the organist practice during an afternoon when you want a quiet place to rest.
+A grand organ is splendidly placed in an elevated position, and the church is quite enthusiastic about its musical Masses (played each Sunday at 9 am) frequently featuring some of Mozart's compositions.
+With some luck, you can attend a formal organ concert or listen to the organist practice in the afternoon when you want a quiet place to rest.

 Tip: